Graduate Studies Faculty

 Research Interests:hair cells, mechanotransduction, myosin, motors, ion channels, cytoskeleton, pumps and transporters, inner ear, hearing, balance, molecular » Click here for more about Dr. Barr-Gillespie's research » PubMed Listing

 Faculty MentorshipDr.
-Barr-Gillespie has not indicated availability as a mentor at this time.
+Barr-Gillespie might be available as a mentor for 2016-2017.

 After undergraduate studies at Reed College, Peter G. Barr-Gillespie attended graduate school at the University of Washington, working with Joe Beavo; he received his PhD in Pharmacology in 1988.
 From 1988 to 1993, he worked as a postdoc with Jim Hudspeth—first at the UCSF, then at the UT Southwestern Medical Center.
 He joined the Department of Physiology at Johns Hopkins University as an Assistant Professor in 1993, rising to Associate Professor in 1998.
 In 1999, he moved to the Oregon Hearing Research Center as an Associate Professor of Otolaryngology, as well as the Vollum Institute; he was promoted to Professor of Otolaryngology in 2004 and granted tenure in 2007.
 In 2012, Barr-Gillespie was named Director of the Hearing Health Foundation's Hearing Restoration Project (HRP), a consortium of scientists who are developing a strategy for regeneration of sensory hair cells of the inner ear.
 In 2014, Barr-Gillespie was appointed Associate Vice President for Basic Research at OHSU.